2

 How can I get a job as an academic advisor?

 To become an entry-level academic advisor, candidates typically need a bachelor's degree in education, counseling, or a related field.
-Relevant skills include strong communication, interpersonal abilities, and knowledge of academic policies; some positions may require familiarity with advising software or student information systems.
-Gaining experience through internships or related roles can improve job prospects, and applying through college or university career services is common.
+Relevant skills include strong communication, interpersonal, and organizational abilities, and some positions may require familiarity with student information systems or advising software.
+Gaining experience through internships or related roles can improve job prospects.

 What does an Entry Level Academic Advisor do?